ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

     ![image](./media/2018-03-13_8-15-41.png)

-1. Enter the SQL server VM name and click `Connect`.
+1. Enter the SQL server VM (**paste from the previous copy since the names will all be different in each deployment**) name and click `Connect`.
 Enter the Administrator credentials and click `Ok`

+    > Note: **User name here MUST have the domain name**, otherwise these steps will fail.
+E.g. `APPMIG\appmigadmin`

     ![image](./media/2018-03-13_8-26-05.png)